lkzhao/UIComponent/Sources/UIComponent/Documentation.docc/CustomView.md

 Rendering a custom view inside UIComponent is straightforward.

-In fact, UIComponent treats all ``UIKit/UIView`` as components, so you can insert them directly into a Component hierarchy.
+In fact, UIComponent treats all `PlatformView` (i.e. `UIView` on iOS/tvOS and `NSView` on macOS) as components, so you can insert them directly into a Component hierarchy.

 ```swift
 // store this as a property somewhere